 Strengths Weaknesses No procurement costs No strategic resource required The Council's would not meet their statutory duties and would be required to find alternative means to deliver these services.
-New systems would need to be implemented and additional resource would be required - see Option 3 Insourcing.
-Opportunities Threats • None Lack of specific expertise in these services within the RAA - Refer to Option 3 In-sourcing Disruption to children and young people in

-• maintaining connections with their siblings and birth families.
-KCC and APSE's reputation could be damaged. --- ---
+New systems would need to be implemented and additional resource would be required - see Option 3 In- sourcing.
+Opportunities Threats None Lack of specific expertise in these services within the RAA - Refer to Option 3 In-sourcing Disruption to children and young people in maintaining connections birth families.
+KCC and APSE's reput damaged. Ũ -- ---